Hierarchical fragmentation of regular islands in a discontinuous nontwist map: Introduction

-Therefore, motivated by these considerations, in this paper, we investigate how the loss of continuity affects the structure of regular regions and transport in a paradigmatic nontwist system.
-We focus on the extended standard nontwist map (ESNM)~\cite{Portela2007, Wurm2013}, which is an extension of the SNM with an additional perturbation term with its period depending on a parameter $m$.
-When $m$ is noninteger, the forcing remains smooth on the real line but is no longer periodic with unit period, so the map becomes discontinuous when defined on the original cylinder.
-By varying the strength of the second perturbation and the value of $m$, we analyze how regular islands are modified, how transport barriers are affected, and whether the classical picture described above remains valid.
+Therefore, motivated by these questions, in this paper we investigate how the loss of continuity of the induced map on the cylinder affects the structure of regular regions in a paradigmatic nontwist system.
+We focus on the extended standard nontwist map (ESNM)~\cite{Portela2007, Wurm2013}, which is an extension of the SNM through an additional perturbation term whose periodicity depends on a parameter $m$.
+When $m$ is noninteger, the perturbation remains smooth on the real line but is no longer periodic with unit period, so the induced dynamics on the cylinder becomes discontinuous.
+In a previous work~\cite{RolimSales2025}, we showed that this discontinuity produces highly nontrivial transport properties and unusual manifold configurations.
+Here, we investigate the phase-space structures underlying these phenomena.
+By varying the perturbation strength and the parameter $m$, we analyze how regular islands are modified, whether transport barriers survive, and how the destruction of regular regions differs from the standard scenario of smooth area-preserving maps.
+We show that island chains centered at the discontinuity line undergo a fragmentation process in which the regular region is no longer enclosed by a single invariant curve, but instead becomes organized into disconnected smaller structures separated by chaotic channels.
+To demonstrate that this phenomenon is not restricted to the ESNM, in the Supplementary Material we present additional examples in other area-preserving maps whose induced dynamics on the cylinder is discontinuous.

 This paper is organized as follows: In Sec.~\ref{sec:model}, we introduce the ESNM and present its phase space structure for noninteger values of $m$.
 In Sec.~\ref{sec:dynamicalcharac}, we use complementary chaos indicators, the escape times, the largest Lyapunov exponent~\cite{Benettin1980, Wolf1985, Eckmann1985}, and the smaller alignment index (SALI)~\cite{Skokos2003, Skokos2004}, to characterize the dynamical properties of the islands.
-Section \ref{sec:ftrte} focuses on the intermittent dynamics inside the islands, analyzed through a finite-time recurrence time entropy (RTE) approach~\cite{Sales2023}.
-In Sec.~\ref{sec:largercylinder}, we introduce a modified version of the ESNM defined on a larger cylinder, where the map becomes continuous for rational values $m = p / q$, providing a continuous nontwist reference system.
+Section~\ref{sec:ftrte} focuses on the intermittent dynamics inside the islands, analyzed through a finite-time recurrence time entropy (RTE) approach~\cite{Sales2023}.
+Section~\ref{sec:why} discusses the mechanism responsible for the fragmentation and presents additional examples illustrating the generality of the phenomenon.
+In Sec.~\ref{sec:largercylinder}, we introduce a modified version of the ESNM defined on a larger cylinder, where the induced dynamics on the enlarged cylinder becomes continuous for rational values $m = p / q$, providing a continuous nontwist reference system.
 Finally, Sec.~\ref{sec:concl} summarizes our results and presents the conclusions.